KMartinSA/Autotest/README.md

 ## Code Review
 One essential part of the tasks is having another person assess your code, this is known as another form of testing called static testing.
 Asking for peer reviews is just as important as testing, these peer reviews are really useful for instance feedback on your code, for instance having names for elements or stored variables that are clear and make sense to another developer.
-Testing on this format can find what can be referred to as "code smells" where your code is using bad practices but doesn't fail on compiling or in any functionality.
+Testing on this format can find what can be referred to as "code smells" where your code is using bad practices but doesn't fail in compiling or in any functionality.

 ### Figure 7.
 Code Review